-Figure 3.2-1 shows Project payments to the GN from 2018 to 2022.
-Additional revenue was received by the GN from taxes paid by the Project on the purchase of goods and services, and other indirect and induced activities of the Project.
-In 2022, GN directly received \$2.8 million in tax payments from the Project, representing a 23% decrease from \$3.7 million in 2021.
-Of the \$2.8 million, \$2.17 million was paid in property taxes, and \$0.67 million was paid in payroll taxes to the GN.
+In 2023, GN directly received \$1.8 million in tax payments from the Project, representing a 45% decrease from \$3.3 million in 2022.
+Of the \$1.8 million, \$1.37 million was paid in property taxes, \$0.42 million in payroll taxes, and \$0.01 million was paid in fuel taxes to the GN.

-The GN directly received \$2.8 million in payments from the Project in 2022, with additional tax benefits received from indirect and induced activities of the Project.
-The mandate of the GN is to serve as a public government for the Nunavut territory and provide representation and services for Nunavummiut.
+The GN directly received \$1.8 million in payments from the Project in 2023, with additional tax benefits received from indirect and induced activities of the Project.
+The0 mandate of the GN is to serve as a public government for the Nunavut territory and provide representation and services for Nunavummiut.
 Payments to the GN help support that mandate and promote the social, economic, and cultural well-being of Inuit in Nunavut.
+By contributing to the GN's revenues-through taxation and maintaining good standing with the territorial government-Agnico Eagle contributes its share towards government programs and services reflecting the ISV ikajuqtigiinniq of working together for a common cause.